 Those are just three of many free and open source multi-platform markdown editors available.

-I have used Ghostwriter as my primary writing tool for several months.
+I have used Ghostwriter as my primary writing tool for more than a year.
 In that time, it has become an essential part of my workflow.
 I encourage you to try it in combination with Pandoc to test it as a central tool for drafting all kinds of documents.

 I thank Ghostwriter’s original creator, wereturtle, for making this terrific free and open source markdown editor available to the public.
 I look forward to seeing Ghostwriter become more readily available to a broader audience, including non-Linux users, under KDE’s stewardship.